Oil Tank Removal in Rhode Island: RI DEM Rules, Cost & Permits (2026)

 1. Hire a Licensed Contractor

 Rhode Island requires underground storage tank work be performed by a licensed UST contractor.
-Verify your contractor's license with RI DEM before signing anything.
-Ask for their insurance certificate (general liability + environmental liability).
+Verify your contractor's license with RI DEM before signing anything, and ask for their insurance certificate (general liability plus environmental liability) — tank work carries a liability profile a standard contractor policy often doesn't cover.

 2. Obtain the Required Permits